Baba Vanga: Premature birth and naming

-In the two years following Vanga's birth, during 1912 and 1913, two Balkan wars were fought, concluding with the deeply unpopular Bucharest treaty (1913), according to which Strumica was ceded to Bulgaria.
+In the two years following Vanga's birth, during 1912 and 1913, two Balkan Wars were fought, concluding with the Treaty of Bucharest in 1913, according to which Strumica was ceded to Bulgaria.

 Childhood

 During her childhood, Vanga's father was an Internal Macedonian Revolutionary Organization activist in the pro-Bulgarian branch, who seemed to have a strong sense of local Macedonian identity.
 Her mother died while giving birth when Vanga was three years old, while her father was conscripted into the Bulgarian Army during World War I. This left Vanga dependent on the care and charity of her neighbor.

 After the war, Strumica was ceded to the Kingdom of Serbs, Croats and Slovenes (i.e., Kingdom of Yugoslavia).
 Royal Yugoslav authorities arrested Vanga's father because of his pro-Bulgarian activity.
 They confiscated all of his property and the family fell into poverty for many years.
 Her father, being a widower, eventually remarried, thus providing a stepmother to his daughter.